ogmacorp/EOgmaNeo/README.md

 EOgmaNeo is Ogma Corp's embedded and event based version of [OgmaNeo](https://github.com/ogmacorp/OgmaNeo)

-It is our _primary_ and _preferred_ implementation of Sparse Predictive Hierarchies, a fully online sequence predictor.
+~~It is our primary and preferred implementation of Sparse Predictive Hierarchies, a fully online sequence predictor.~~ This is no longer the case, please use [OgmaNeo2](https://github.com/ogmacorp/OgmaNeo2).

 EOgmaNeo currently runs exclusive on the CPU, unlike OgmaNeo.
 However, for most tasks, it is much faster.
 It also performs better in terms of end-result.